Fantômas (band)

-Fantômas is an American avant-garde metal supergroup formed in 1998 in California.
+Fantômas is an American experimental metal supergroup formed in 1998 in California.
 It features vocalist Mike Patton (Faith No More, Mr. Bungle), drummer Dave Lombardo (ex-Slayer), guitarist Buzz Osborne (Melvins) and bassist Trevor Dunn (Mr. Bungle, Tomahawk).
 The band is named after Fantômas, a supervillain featured in a series of crime novels popular in France before World War I and in film, most notably in the '60s French movie series.

 History

-Fantômas began just before the collapse of Faith No More, as a series of spasmic, avant-garde metal/grindcore songs composed by vocalist and bandleader Mike Patton.
-Patton then sent the demos to guitarist Buzz Osborne (of Melvins), bass guitarist Trevor Dunn (of Mr. Bungle) and drummer Igor Cavalera (of Sepultura), with the intention of forming a supergroup.
+Fantômas began just before the collapse of Faith No More, as a series of spasmic songs composed by vocalist and bandleader Mike Patton.
+Patton then sent the demos to guitarist Buzz Osborne (of Melvins), bassist Trevor Dunn (of Mr. Bungle) and drummer Igor Cavalera (of Sepultura), with the intention of forming a supergroup.
 Cavalera declined the offer, but recommended who he thought would be perfect for the project: Dave Lombardo of Slayer, who accepted.
 The band have released all of their albums through Patton's independent label Ipecac, however there was initially interest from several prominent record labels, primarily due to Patton's commercial success with Faith No More.
 He recalled "There was a whole lot of interest, at first.
 People from Geffen and stuff like this came out to the shows.
 But after the show, they disappeared into the woodwork.
 There were [also] indies that were interested, but none that I was interested in."

 In mid-2005, the band toured Europe with Terry Bozzio on drums, as Lombardo was on tour with Slayer.
 Lombardo returned to the band for the final dates of the tour, which concluded on September 15, 2005.